BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Early Bloomer/README.md

 This mod is generated using a Python script named `generate-mod.py`.
 The script makes use of `modprocessor.py` from the parent directory.
 You'd need to copy (or symlink, if you're on Mac or Linux) `modprocessor.py` into this directory in order to run the script.
+Likewise, `generate-mod.py` makes use of some data introspection abilities available in my FT/BLCMM Explorer project.
+You'll need to copy (or, again, symlink) FT Explorer's `ftexplorer` and `resources` dirs into this directory to generate the mod.

 Licenses
 ========